lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 | **leaf** | - | norm. parameter or specific format parameter |

-**leaf** type is a flag for terminal nodes.
-This not really a function type, but a tag to indicate that no new function will be called.
+The **leaf** type is a flag for terminal nodes.
+This is not really a type of function, but a label to indicate that a new function will not be called.

-### human-readable leaf parameters
+### Human-readable leaf parameters
 Function types created to allow a more user-friendly handling of decoded genotypes.
+All these functions are intended to replace a **paramF** in a leaf position of function tree.
 #### Duration

 | *function type* | *identifier* | *output* |